-When safety lanyard is installed and fuel tank is full, all fuel level lights are continuously turned on.
+When safety lanyard is installed and fuel tank is full, all lights are continuously turned on.
 As fuel level goes down, the fuel level lights will turn off one at a time to indicate remaining fuel.

-As a reserve indicator, the beeper will turn on and the low level light will continuously blink when roughly 5 L (1.3 U.S. gal.) is left.
-When roughly 3 L (.8 U.S. gal.) is left, the light will turn off.
-The beeper will remain on until tank is refilled.
-Refer to the TROU-BLESHOOTING section for the coded signals.
+As a reserve indicator, the beeper will turn on when approximately 5L (1.3 U.S. gal.) is left and the low level light will continuously blink.
+It will turn off when approximately 3 L (.8 U.S. gal.) is left.
+Refer to the TROUBLESHOOT-ING section for the coded signals.
 The warning light will turn on whenever there is a problem with the engine management system.
 It will blink when there is a problem with the O.T.A.S.TM system or the electric bilge pump.